barcek/progpgQ/README.md

 Each CRUD instance has a `label` property, a string created by hyphenating the column names passed.
 The instance is assigned to the `cruds` property on the Table instance with its `label` property as the key.

-Each CRUD instance also exposes a `summarize` method returning a string overview of a given operation, as well as a `summarizeAll' method returning all overviews for that operation set.
+Each CRUD instance also exposes a `summarize` method returning a string overview of a given operation, as well as a `summarizeAll` method returning all overviews for that operation set.

 ```js
 oddColumnsCRUD.summarize('create');